Millionaire Hot Seat: History

 On 15 August 2011 the four remaining couples from the 2011 season of The Block appeared on the show, attempting to win $1,000,000 for charity.
 But the final couple in the hot seat faltered on the seventh question.
 The last couple won only $1,000 for their charity.

 On 3 October 2011, a The Farmer Wants a Wife special went to air ahead of the final that was to air later that night.
 Farmer Frank, the last contestant in the Hot Seat, had a chance to win $100,000 for his charity but lost, winning only $1,000 for the Royal Flying Doctors Services.

 On 27 July 2012, Hot Seat went on hiatus for the London 2012 Olympic Games until 13 August 2012.

 A local version began airing exclusively for Western Australian viewers in 2014.

 On 2 June 2014, Hot Seat celebrated its 1,000th episode.
 In this episode, that day's contestant Janine won $50,000.
 In addition, McGuire called back all the contestants telling them they each won $1,000 for appearing on its 1,000th episode.

 On 16 March 2015 the top prize of $20,000 jackpotted to $541,000 and was won by Gerard Lane from Victoria, Australia.

 On 13 April 2015, Hot Seat had its first revamp since it launched in 2009.
 The intro was slightly changed, a new set with higher resolution LED screens was introduced and new graphics using the Eurostile font.
 A new lifeline was also added for the final question, the Switch lifeline.
 The contestant on the final question could use it to change the final question to another one of the same value.
 This lifeline was dropped after 8 May 2015 episode, but was reinstated for episodes airing between 21 and 25 September of the same year.

 The program marked 1,500 episodes on 12 October 2016.

-In December 2016, it was announced that Millionaire Hot Seat would extend to one hour from 2017.
+In December 2016, Nine Network announced that Millionaire Hot Seat would extend to one hour from 2017.
 Having rated strongly since its launch in 2009, which led to Nine News regaining its ratings dominance nationally, the show started to lose ground to rival show The Chase Australia in the last fifteen months.
 Despite this revamp, Millionaire Hot Seat continues to languish behind The Chase Australia in the ratings, often by an average margin of 100,000 viewers; however, Nine News, which immediately follows Millionaire Hot Seat, has continued to retain its ratings dominance on the east coast.